laracoder/laratoshl/README.md

 # Laratoshl

 ## ATTENTION
-Currently this classes are under heavy development - so I cant recommend to use them in a production environment.
+Currently this classes are under heavy development - so I cant recommend to use them in production environments.

 ## Intention
 These Classes are build to give the possibility of creating own reports with the Data stored in TOSHL.
 Later on